-- Tweet timely: Tweriod can help you find out the best time to tweet, when most of your followers are active on the network.
+- Tweet timely: Tweriod can help you find the best time to tweet when most of your followers are active on the network.
 It's free for up to 1000 followers.
 If you advertise on Twitter, use their tweet analysis tool or try Hootsuite's auto-scheduling.

 - Tweet quality: Keep inscrutable personal conversations and boring daily-life trivia to a minimum.
 And don’t hard sell on Twitter.
 Invigorate, don’t alienate!
-Build loyalty by sending out or retweeting fresh and valuable communications to your Twitter followers.
-Useful, problem-solving, newsy and/or entertaining tweets help you to become a sought-after resource.
+Build loyalty by sending or retweeting fresh and valuable communications to your Twitter followers.
+Good, problem-solving, newsy, and entertaining tweets help you to become a sought-after resource.

 - Tweet advice: Asking for opinions helps to get followers more involved with your brand and shows you value their thoughts.

-- Tweet back politely: Send a quick tweet of appreciation to people who tweet you.
-It’s polite, can build a relationship and can even gain you an evangelist.
+- Tweet back politely: Send a quick appreciation tweet to people who tweet you.
+It’s polite, can build a relationship, and can even gain you an evangelist.

-- Out-Tweet the competition: Look at stats for or unobtrusively follow your biggest competitors on Twitter--and see what’s working for them.
-You can alter some of their bright ideas to fit your own style and company--or notice what they’re not doing and fill in the gaps.
+- Out-Tweet the competition: Look at stats for or unobtrusively follow your most significant competitors on Twitter--and see what’s working for them.
+You can alter some of their bright ideas to fit your style and company--or notice what they’re not doing and fill in the gaps.